JvanKatwijk/drm-receiver/README.md

 The drm receiver is an experimental tool, a heavily reduced swradio, with a single decoder, just for drm.
+Here, it shows with a slightly stretched main window, spectrum width is 62.500 Hz.

 -----------------------------------------------------------------------
 A short note on DRM